+44 2081 444 580

 Whether you're planning a bareboat charter or a fully crewed escape, packing the right gear is crucial to enjoying your time onboard.
 In this guide, we’ll break down five must-have items for sleeping on a boat that will ensure your overnight experience is just as relaxing as your daytime adventures.

 If you're new to sleeping at sea or unsure what to expect, we recommend starting with this complete overnight boating guide.
-It covers everything from anchoring safely to adjusting to life onboard.
+It covers everything from anchoring safely to adjusting to life on board.
 Once you're familiar with the basics, this article will help you refine your packing checklist for maximum comfort and peace of mind.

 Let’s dive into the essentials that will transform your night onboard from “roughing it” to truly restful.

-What Should I Pack for a Week Long Sailing Holiday?
+What Should I Pack for a Week-Long Sailing Holiday?

-Packing for a week long sailing holiday is best approached with simplicity and practicality in mind.
-Lightweight clothing, swimwear, a warmer layer for cooler evenings, and non slip deck shoes are essential, along with sun protection such as a hat, sunglasses and sunscreen.
-Soft luggage is strongly recommended, as storage space on board is limited, and quick drying fabrics make daily life on a yacht far more comfortable.
+Packing for a week-long sailing holiday is best approached with simplicity and practicality in mind.
+Lightweight clothing, swimwear, a warmer layer for cooler evenings, and non-slip deck shoes are essential, along with sun protection such as a hat, sunglasses and sunscreen.
+Soft luggage is strongly recommended, as storage space on board is limited, and quick-drying fabrics make daily life on a yacht far more comfortable.

 It is also worth thinking beyond clothing.
-Personal medication, motion sickness remedies, a reusable water bottle and a small waterproof bag for phones or documents can make the week more enjoyable.
+Personal medication, motion sickness remedies, a reusable water bottle, and a small waterproof bag for phones or documents can make the week more enjoyable.
 Bedding is usually provided, but beach towels or snorkelling equipment may not always be included, depending on the yacht and charter location.

 Yacht4Less helps guests understand what is already onboard and what should be packed in advance, ensuring nothing important is forgotten and allowing you to start your sailing holiday fully prepared.